Dr. Semuhi Sinanoglu

 Under review

-Can cross-partisan post-disaster solidarity help depolarize?
-The impact of natural hazards on polarization is mixed, as elite responses mediate effects.
-Using two country- year-level datasets, we show that wildfires and flood exposure, on average, exacerbate polarization.
-We then test the effectiveness of cross-partisan relief aid by Turkey’s main opposition, using an in-person survey experiment.
-Turkey, an electoral autoc- racy with intense polarization, government propaganda, and ethnic conflict, presents a hard test case.
-Our findings reveal that costly public acts may increase political tol- erance toward the opposition, despite government propaganda.
-However, it backfires in terms of affective polarization, leading to perceptions of hypocrisy not just among pro-government voters, but also among ethnic minority in opposition.
-These results suggest that conventional depolarization tools may have unintended and divergent consequences.
+Can opposition parties help depolarize with cross-partisan post-disaster solidarity under authoritarian regimes?
+The increasingly frequent climate disasters like wildfires and floods may exacerbate polarization through a partisan distribution of resources, and autocrats may take advantage of these disasters to consolidate their support base and discredit the opposition.
+In response, opposition parties may deploy cross-partisan disaster relief aid as a depolarization strategy.
+We test the effectiveness of such relief aid by Turkey’s main opposition, using a well-powered in-person survey experiment.
+Turkey, an electoral autocracy with intense polarization, government propaganda, and ethnic conflict, presents a hard test case.
+Our findings reveal that costly public acts may increase political tolerance toward the opposition, despite government propaganda.
+However, it backfires in terms of affective polarization, leading to perceptions of hypocrisy not just among pro-government voters but also among ethnic minorities in opposition.
+These results suggest that conventional depolarization tools may have unintended and divergent consequences, with significant implications for opposition strategies against autocrats.

 How does polarization at home shape social network formation and political tolerance among immigrants?
 The existing scholarship suggests that networks with co-nationals in the country of destination can potentially provide a ‘haven’ for newcomers and facilitate their search for jobs, accommodation, and social connections.
 However, the impact of polarization in the home country on these everyday interactions between immigrants is understudied.
 We conducted two survey experiments in Turkey using a novel visual treatment of fake Facebook profiles, and replicated the designs in Canada.
 Our results indicate that home country polarization between regime supporters and opponents travels abroad.
 Under high polarization in the home country, anti-government immigrants are significantly less likely to help and socially engage with government-supporting co-nationals and tolerate political activities in the host country.
 However, despite high political polarization at home between anti-government groups, this divisiveness disappears abroad, as they are as likely to support, politically tolerate, and socially engage with each other.
 The findings offer insight into the mechanisms through which polarization at home can diffuse abroad and how contextual factors can mitigate affective polarization.